microsoft/MixedRealityToolkit-Unity/README.md

 > Learn more about the approach behind the [Windows Mixed Reality - vNext SDK](MRTK-SDK.md) here.

+> Find this readme, other documentation articles and the MRTK api reference on our [developer documentation on github.io](https://microsoft.github.io/MixedRealityToolkit-Unity/).

 # Feature areas
 The Mixed Reality Toolkit vNext will includes many APIs to accelerate the development of MR / XR / VR / AR projects for a range of supported devices, including (but not limited to)